Categories

 Sapporo has a Fushimi Inari Shrine too!
 Famous for its 27 vermilion torii gates, the shrine is an important spiritual ground dedicated to Inari, the Shinto god of rice.
 TripAdvisor says this place is quite crowded but luckily I had it all to myself when I visited last winter.
 It was definitely one of the best places I’ve added in my Sapporo itinerary!

-To get there, take the loop 50 City bus from Maruyama Subway Station, and get off at Jikeikaimae bus stop (one way fare is 210 yen and travel time 15 minutes).
+How to get to Sapporo Fushimi Inari Shrine: Take the loop 50 City bus from Maruyama Subway Station, and get off at Jikeikaimae bus stop (one way fare is 210 yen and travel time 15 minutes).

 woman walking in the snow